nirokay/shell-utils/README.md

 Basically an alias to `git add . && git commit -m $*`

+### nimdocgen

+Script to automatically generate and deploy docs for projects using the Nim programming language.

 ### python-webserver

 Script to quickly start a python3 webserver.